-In compliance with legal and statutory provisions, the Supervisory Board of Indústrias Romi S.A. has examined the Management Report, the Financial Statements and the Proposal for Allocation of Profit and Distribution of Dividends for the fiscal year ended December 31, 2021, as well as the Management's Proposal concerning the Capital Budget for 2021 and changes in share capital.
-Based on the information submitted and having received the clarifications provided by Management and the Independent Auditors, the Supervisory Board believes that said documents are appropriate to be submitted to the Annual Shareholders' Meeting.
+In compliance with legal and statutory provisions, the members of the Supervisory Board of Romi S.A. have examined the Management Report, the Financial Statements and the Proposal for Allocation of Profit and Distribution of Dividends for the fiscal year ended December 31, 2022, as well as the Management's Proposal concerning the Capital Budget for 2023.
+Based on information and clarifications received from the Management and the Independent Auditors, the members of the Supervisory Board are of the opinion that these documents are appropriate for submission to the Annual and Extraordinary General Meeting.

-Santa Bárbara d'Oeste, February 1, 2022.
+Santa Bárbara d'Oeste, January 31, 2023.